WHOI-ITP/ITP-MATLAB/README.md

   1. Download the latest `ITP-MATLAB` package https://github.com/WHOI-ITP/ITP-MATLAB/archive/master.zip Save it to a temporary location.
   2. Unzip the file.
 Rename the unzipped folder to `ITP-MATLAB`.
   3. Move the `ITP-MATLAB` folder to your preferred location. e.g. `C:\ITP-MATLAB`
-  4. Download the itp database, temporarily stored here: https://drive.google.com/open?id=1IaUmIbZ2WEg1dqWqW7_TLMxUkTIVV_fh Unzip it, and copy `itp_*.db` into the `ITP-MATLAB\itp_matlab` directory.
+  4. Download the itp database, temporarily stored here: https://drive.google.com/open?id=1IaUmIbZ2WEg1dqWqW7_TLMxUkTIVV_fh Unzip it to your desired location, and take note of its path.
   5. In MATLAB, type `pathtool` in the command window.
   6. Click the `Add Folder...` button.
-  7. Browse to the ITP-MATLAB folder and add the `itp_matlab` and `mksqlite-1.5` folders to the path (you have to add each separately)
+  7. Browse to the ITP-MATLAB folder from step 3 and add the `itp_matlab` and `mksqlite-1.5` sub-folders to the path (both were contained in the zip file.
+You have to add each to the MATLAB path separately)
   8. Click `Save` and close the path window.